prasanth3316/Algorithms/README.md

 # My Journey: From Hello World to Competitive Programming

 I am Prasanth,
-Solved more than 1400 Problems on LC ( I liked LC features like Daily Streak and LC tshirt ) I have rating of 1890+ on LC
+- Solved more than 1400 Problems on LC ( I liked LC features like Daily Streak and LC tshirt )
+- I have rating of 1890+ on LC ( Knight )
-I am part of University of Cincinnati ICPC Club (2024-25)
+- I am part of University of Cincinnati ICPC Club (2024-25)

 This is roughly the order I followed and what I'd recommend to someone starting out today.